AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings/basic-settings.md

 External learning is a type of learning activity for off-platform training.
 Learners use it to log training that does not exist in Adobe Learning Manager, such as an industry certification exam, a professional conference, a mentoring session, or an academic course.

-1.A **learner** fills out a submission form with details about their external training and optionally uploads proof of completion.
+1. A **learner** fills out a submission form with details about their external training and optionally uploads proof of completion.

-2.The learner's **manager** receives a notification to review the submission and approves or rejects it with an optional comment.
+2. The learner's **manager** receives a notification to review the submission and approves or rejects it with an optional comment.

-3.On approval, the submission is added to the **Learner Transcript**, where administrators can view and report on it.
+3. On approval, the submission is added to the **Learner Transcript**, where administrators can view and report on it.

 This workflow allows organizations to combine mandatory in-platform compliance training with the ad-hoc, self-directed learning their people complete in the real world, and track both in a single system.